Tap to open menu

 What's next

 Moving forward, we will continue to commit to a consistent approach and focus on the development of skills across the school for all children.
-Building upon our success of the 'home learning projects', we would like to devote more time to establishing a solid link between essential skills development and parent input.
+Building upon our success of the 'home learning projects', we would like to continue establishing a solid link between essential skills development and parental input.